encolajs/encolajs-enforma/docs/headless-forms/index.md

 EncolaJS provides a powerful set of headless components that give you complete control over your form's UI while maintaining robust state management and validation capabilities.
 This guide will help you understand when and how to use these components effectively.

+> :notebook_with_decorative_cover: For a complete working example check out the [headless components example](/examples/headless-components.md)

 ## Introduction to Headless Components

 Headless components are UI-agnostic components that provide all the functionality and state management of a form system without any styling or markup.
 This approach offers several key benefits: